AxelUlmestig/intro-to-cs/README.md

 The reason for this is that your processors can do loops.
 This brings us to the Turing Machine that I think everyone has heard of.

-A Turing Machine constists of an infinite tape divided into cells.
+A Turing Machine consists of an infinite tape divided into cells.
 Each cell contains a symbol that is a part of a finite alphabet.
 The Turing Machine also keeps track of an internal state with a finite number of configurations and a current index of the tape.